kipprice/flow-md/README.md

 You can override the rendering of any base component in the application via the `componentConstructors` property.
 This should generally work well, but carries some risk with it.
 If you're not certain how to use all of the provided properties appropriately, you can look at the default implementations to get a sense of how it fits together.

-Each component will receive a set of props from the calling component; you can look at each of these types in the [definition files](TODO).
+Each component will receive a set of props from the calling component; you can look at each of these types in the [component folders](https://github.com/kipprice/flow-md/tree/main/lib/src/components).

 ```typescript
 export type ComponentTypeProps = {